grxver7/Big-Data-Exam/README.md

 - **Airflow is not accessible?** Try restarting the VM or your local machine.
 - **Containers not communicating?** Ensure all containers are connected to the `bigdatanet` network.

+### # DAG
+The proccess is automated using airflow.
+The following DAG Graph View gives insight of the process.

 ### # Conclusion
 Congratulations!
 You've now set up a fully operational Docker-based environment for the MTG data pipeline.
 With Hadoop, Airflow, PostgreSQL, and a Node.js Webserver running in isolated containers, your pipeline is both scalable and easy to manage.
 You can now begin processing and managing MTG data effectively in your Big Data ecosystem.